 Educating informed consumers in protecting their assets

-Mannes & Associates started in 2003, as a part-time venture of founder Ariel Benjamin Mannes, MA, CPP, CESP (Ben) when he was serving as an officer with the Washington, DC Metropolitan Police Officer.
+Mannes & Associates started in 2003, as a part-time venture of founder A. Benjamin Mannes, who was serving as an officer with the Washington, DC Metropolitan Police Officer.
 Reflecting on his law enforcement experience with the Terrorist Trials Operations Command in New York, on the DC Civil Disturbance Unit through major protests & Presidential protection details, and in the Joint Operations Command Centers through the attacks of September 11, 2001 and the DC-area sniper task force of 2002; Mannes saw a void in professional security assessment and planning services that bridged gaps between safety, emergency management/business continuity and asset protection.
-Therefore, Mannes & Associates was created when Ben tapped contacts in law enforcement specializing in homeland security, domestic violence, training and emergency management to create a “one-stop shop” for your security needs.

 After two and a half years’ service with FPS, Ben joined the Washington, D.C.
 Metropolitan Police Department (MPD) and after serving some years assigned to the high-crime Sixth District Substation in Anacostia, he was once again called to serve in a homeland security capacity at the Synchronized Operations Command Center during the attacks on September 11, 2001.
 Two years later, Ben went on a leave of absence to settle a personnel action with MPD, which was later resolved in his favor.